Advertisement

 (click to view full)

 Other countries have criticized the USA’s ITAR policy for being as much about unfair trade competition as it is about genuine security.
-August 2006 events in Korea would certainly appear to strengthen their case… and now a Nov 8/06 KOIS report puts the final nail in by announcing a $1.6 billion contract “win” for 4 Boeing E-737 early-warning aircraft.
+August 2006 events in Korea would certainly appear to strengthen their case… and a Nov 8/06 KOIS report put the final nail in by announcing a $1.6 billion contract “win” for 4 Boeing E-737 early-warning aircraft.
 Yet Boeing was always the ROK’s second choice, and its “win” came about by default.

 The (Rail) Road to a Deal